Sakshathgowda/git_demo/README.md

 # "#" is used for main headder
-This is the main text
+This is the main text!